The Bodyguard (soundtrack): Recording

-Once Davis learned of Houston's deal, he joined the team in assembling songs, to which he and Houston would then spend days alone at Davis' hotel suite going over the material.

-Though Davis and Houston went over the songs together, Houston was the one to attain full creative control over the project, continuing her career as an executive producer on the album.

-Two weeks before filming commenced, Houston began working on the soundtrack.
-Unlike her previous first two albums, Houston sought after the producers herself after years of Davis picking them, something that had started with the production of I'm Your Baby Tonight (1990).

-According to collaborator BeBe Winans, Houston "was truly in control.
+Through the deal, Houston received executive producer credit on the album, attaining full creative control.
+Houston was executive producer of her last studio album, I'm Your Baby Tonight, in which the singer experimented with new jack swing, funk and soul music, as a response to black music critics who decried her work on her sophomore album, Whitney, of "selling out" to a white audience.

+Houston began work on the soundtrack in mid-November 1991.
+For the first time in her career, Houston picked the producers she wanted to work with.
+(Note: Unlike I'm Your Baby Tonight, which Houston and Davis split executive producer credit, Houston personally called on the producers she wanted to work with, rather than Davis.)
+(Note: As Davis himself pointed out, he was "involved in the film".)
+According to singer and producer BeBe Winans, who worked on the project with Houston, the singer was "truly in control.
 She grew into that confidence.
 She was playing catch-up for the first and second album, and then she caught up to how to become immune to what people would do or say...
 For the Bodyguard soundtrack, she was who she was."

-Winans added that by the time Houston began working on the soundtrack, she had become "more understanding of a song, more so than just singing the song, and was part of those decisions of what songs she was going to sing.
+He added that by the time of the soundtrack recording, Houston had become "more understanding of a song, more so than just singing the song, and was part of those decisions of what songs she was going to sing.
 Now if she trusted you, as she did other musicians and songwriters, she would allow you to do what you do, and again take that song and make it her own."

-According to session dates, the first song to be recorded was the rock song "Queen of the Night", to which Houston played a part in composing and producing after the song's original writers Kenneth "Babyface" Edmonds and Daryl Simmons struggled to compose the song themselves.
+For a while, Houston kept the music to herself, later stating "...
+I kept the music to myself for a long time.
+I didn't want anybody to hear it.
+I was very careful."
+Despite not being as heads on with the project as he had with Houston's previous albums, Davis's name was added as co-executive producer as he was in charge of deciding its single releases.
+Houston and Crowe, with additional help from Costner, were in charge of choosing songs for the soundtrack.

+The first song Houston worked on was the rock song "Queen of the Night".
+Initially composed by Kenneth "Babyface" Edmonds and Daryl Simmons, the song had been left unfinished for weeks due to them being preoccupied by other songs they had penned for the soundtrack to the film, Boomerang, at the time.
+When Houston visited them at a Hollywood studio on November 9, they encouraged her to help out.
+As a result, Houston added lyrics and composition.
 Longtime collaborator Antonio "L.A."
-Reid became a fourth contributor.
-Houston recorded the song on November 9, 1991.

-It was Houston's second composition as a songwriter after co-penning her Japanese chart hit, "Takin' a Chance" (1989).

-Three days later, on November 12, with Foster, Houston recorded the love ballads, "Run to You" and "I Have Nothing" despite recovering from a recent cold.

-Foster later recalls that after picking Houston up following the shooting of the movie, the duo would work on vocals "at 9, 10 o'clock at night" and that the singer "was a laser beam".
+Reid became a fourth contributor after suggesting a drum intro.
+Canadian record producer David Foster had been booked to produce at least three songs for the album.
+The first of which, "I Have Nothing", was recorded on November 12, followed by "Run to You" three days later, on November 15.
+During shooting of the film, which had begun principal photography on November 25, Houston and Foster continued to make edits to the songs.
+Foster later recalled that after picking Houston up following the shooting of the movie, the duo would work on vocals "at 9, 10 o'clock at night" and that the singer "was a laser beam".
 Foster further stated of Houston: "She'd walk into the studio, rip off her coat, get up and say 'Let's go.'
 Like a racehorse, no warm up, no nothing."

-After filming much of the film and engaging in other non-related events, Houston returned to the studio during January–February 1992 to record a pop-oriented rendition of the old gospel hymn, "Jesus Loves Me" with Winans producing the song alongside Houston, in her second production on the album.
+Houston returned to the recording studio between January and February 1992 to co-produce a R&B-oriented rendition of the old gospel hymn, "Jesus Loves Me" with BeBe Winans.
+Houston arranged the session and advised Winans on adding new lyrics not included in the original hymn, as well as a bridge.
+According to Winans, neither Arista nor Warner executives felt it was necessary to add a gospel song but Houston insisted.
+Eventually it was agreed to add the song to both the film and on the soundtrack, fulfilling Houston's wish to professionally record gospel music.